mLaSDI: Multi-stage latent space dynamics identification

 \section{Introduction}

-Advances in computational power and numerical techniques help to facilitate increasingly accurate and complex simulations of time-dependent partial differential equations (PDEs).
+Advances in computational power and numerical techniques have enabled increasingly accurate and complex simulations of time-dependent partial differential equations (PDEs).
 High-fidelity numerical simulations improve understanding in many scientific fields such as engineering \cite{Calder2018,Cummings2015,Jones2020}, physics \cite{Thijssen2007,Vasileska2017} and biology \cite{Noble2002}.
-While accurate, these simulations are often computationally expensive, which necessitates the use of reduced-order models.
-In this work, we focus on PDEs with parametric dependencies that influence the initial conditions or underlying physics.
+While accurate, these simulations are often computationally prohibitive, which necessitates the use of reduced-order models (ROMs).
+In this work, we focus on parametric PDEs, where input parameters influence the initial conditions or underlying physics.

-There exists rich theory for projection-based reduced-order models, where the governing equations are known \cite{Benner2015,Berkooz1993}.
-Yet, linear projection-based approaches such as the proper orthogonal decomposition struggle with advection-dominated problems \cite{Patera2007,Safonov1989}.
-Nonlinear projection techniques have shown improved accuracy for these problems \cite{Bonneville2024a,Diaz2024,Kim2022}.
-Regardless, projection-based approaches are often intrusive and require knowledge of the governing equations.
+There exists rich theory for projection-based ROMs, where the governing equations are known \cite{Benner2015,Berkooz1993}.
+However, linear projection-based approaches such as the proper orthogonal decomposition struggle with advection-dominated problems \cite{Patera2007,Safonov1989}.
+Nonlinear projection techniques have shown improved accuracy for these problems \cite{Bonneville2024a,Diaz2024,Kim2022,choi2021space,choi2020gradient,mcbane2021component,copeland2022reduced,choi2020sns,kim2021efficient,chung2024train}, but remain intrusive, requiring knowledge of the governing equations.